 In our consortium, we interface with school-based health from several angles: research, policy and advocacy, consultation, education, and program development.
 All of these aspects are vital to our identity and the work we do around school-based health delivery.

 Through engagement with the Baltimore community, we strive to provide innovative and compassionate solutions to improving healthcare access to the children of Baltimore.
-Please find more about our two seminal Baltimore Projects: Vision for Baltimore and the Rales Center
+Please find more about our four seminal Baltimore Projects: Vision for Baltimore, the Rales Center, the eSchool+ Initiative, and HEAT Corps.